Claude Code & CLI Tools

 Cost Management

-Agentic tasks can be expensive.
+Agentic tasks can consume many tokens.
 Monitor usage:

 # Check current session cost